Metrics on universal covering of projective variety

 The contradiction proves the theorem. \enddemo

 $(A.3)$ {\it Remarks.}\/ Bogomolov and Katzarkov suggested that the corresponding conjecture might fail in the case of nonresidually finite fundamental groups \cite{BK}.

 A similar argument will establish the Shafarevich conjecture when $X$ is singular and $\pi_1(X)$ is residually finite and non-Abelian.
-Namely, let $X \hookrightarrow \bold P^{r}$ be a connected normal projective variety of dimension $n>0$.
+Namely, let $X \hookrightarrow \bold P^{r}$ be a connected normal projective variety of dimension $n\geq 1$.
 Assume $\pi_1(X)$ is large, residually finite, and non-Abelian.
 Then its universal covering is a Stein space.
 The details will appear elsewhere.

 {\it Acknowledgment.} The author would like to thank J\'anos Koll\'ar and Gerard Washnitzer for helpful conversations, and Jean-Pierre Demailly who brought to my attention a theorem of M. Riesz.
 The author is grateful to Fedor Bogomolov, Fr\'ed\'eric Campana, Fabrizio Catanese, Phillip Griffiths, Curtis McMullen, Takeo Ohsawa, Peter Polyakov and Vyacheslav Shokurov for their emails.

 \Refs \widestnumber\key{Abcd}

 \ref \key A \by N. Aronszajn \pages 337--404 \paper Theory of reproducing kernels \yr1950 \vol 28 \jour Trans.
 Amer.
 Math.
 Soc. \endref

 \ref \key Be \by L. Bers \paper On Hilbert's 22nd problem \inbook Mathematical Developments Arising from Hilbert's Problems, {\rm Proc.\;of Symp. in Pure Math.} \ed F. E. Browder \yr1976 \vol 28 \publ Providence, RI \pages 559--609 \endref